Porsche 911 (993): Carrera RS

 The Carrera RS is a lightweight variant of the Carrera built in 1995 and 1996.
-It features a naturally aspirated 3.8-liter engine generating a maximum power output of 300 PS achieved by the use of lightweight forged pistons, dual oil coolers, big intake valves, Varioram variable-length intake manifold, a modified Bosch Motronic engine management system, and lightened rocker arms.
+It features a naturally aspirated 3.8-litre engine generating a maximum power output of 300 PS achieved by the use of lightweight forged pistons, dual oil coolers, big intake valves, Varioram variable-length intake manifold, a modified Bosch Motronic engine management system, and lightened rocker arms.
 The six-speed G50/31 manual gearbox with a short shifter used on the Carrera RS had modified gear ratios for the first three gears.
 The larger 322 mm cross drilled and ventilated discs brakes front and aft with four piston calipers were shared with the 911 Turbo and limited-slip differential was included as standard equipment.
 The exterior is easily distinguishable from a normal Carrera by a large fixed rear wing, small front flaps, and three-piece 18 in aluminum wheels.
-The headlight washers were deleted for weightsaving reasons.
+The headlight washers were deleted for weight saving reasons.
 A seam-welded body shell with an aluminum bonnet supported with a single strut was used along with thinner glass.
 On the interior, the rear seats were removed, and special racing seats along with spartan door cards were installed.
 Sound proofing was also reduced to a minimum.
 The suspension system used Bilstein dampers and the ride height was lowered for improved handling.
 Adjustable front and rear antiroll bars and an under-bonnet strut brace further increased handling.
 The final weight of the car was 1280 kg.

 The Clubsport (option code M003) was a track-oriented iteration of the Carrera RS with relatively limited road usability.
 The Clubsport came equipped with a welded roll cage, suspension strut brace, lightweight composite bucket seats, and racing harnesses.
 Certain comfort features such as carpets, power windows, air conditioning, and radio were deleted.
 The exterior sports a larger rear wing and a deeper chin spoiler than the standard RS.
 The gearbox ratios were also changed, with a shorter 4th, 5th and 6th gear and a shorter throw gear lever.

 The Carrera RS was street legal in Europe and most other markets, but was not approved for import to the United States.
 Production amounted to 1,014 cars, including 227 Clubsport variants.

 A RSR variant was available for customers who wanted to go racing.
 The RSR 3.8 was developed by the Porsche motorsport department specifically to support Porsche customer race team entries in to International Endurance events like the American IMSA GT series and European GT series.
 Porsche Motorsport produced 45 of these.
 A number of these cars were assembled into 1998, some purportedly as late as the late summer and early fall, making these cars the last air-cooled 911s made by Porsche.